akshay3030/invoke-aws-lambda-ioc/README.md

 @Controller : annotation is an annotation used in Spring MVC framework (the component of Spring Framework used to implement Web Application).
 The @Controller annotation indicates that a particular class serves the role of a controller.
 The @Controller annotation acts as a stereotype for the annotated class, indicating its role.
 The dispatcher scans such annotated classes for mapped methods and detects @RequestMapping annotations.
 This is also an implementation of @Component. t is typically used in combination with annotated handler methods based on the RequestMapping annotation.

+@RestController : A convenience annotation that is itself annotated with @Controller and @ResponseBody

+@ResponseBody : When you use the @ResponseBody annotation on a method, Spring converts the return value and writes it to the http response automatically.
+Each method in the Controller class must be annotated with @ResponseBody

 # Reading variable from application.properties
 @Value("${cloud.aws.profile}")
 private String profile;